-Noise-cancelling headphones are a great way to enjoy your music on the move while also eliminating outside ambient noise, and ideal for use on trains and planes, or in any other noisy environment.
+Noise-cancelling headphones are a great way to enjoy your music on the move while also eliminating outside ambient noise, and ideal for use on trains, planes, offices, or in any other noisy environment.

-The headphones market has exploded in recent years, driven by smartphones as the portable music player of choice.
+The headphones market has exploded in recent years, driven by the rise and rise of smartphones (and tablets) as portable music and movie players.
 But it's no good having the best smartphone on your way to work if you can't hear your music.
-Noise-cancelling headphones could be the perfect solution.
+Noise-cancelling headphones might be your answer.

 Best noise-cancelling headphones under £50

 How much?
 The affordable price and the unfamiliar brand name may be off-putting but there's no arguing with the value here.

 The noise-cancelling in these headphones does introduce a little hiss, but the feature does conversely improve the sound quality, delivering added attack and drive.

 At £27, you can’t really go wrong – you're only problem might be tracking a pair down, as they have been around for a while.